roghiheidari/mz-delineation-review-code/README.md

 - `keyword_scoring/`
   - Evidence-based keyword scoring used to prioritize Q1 abstracts for manual screening.
 - `ai_screening/`
-  - The canonical inclusion/exclusion prompt template (Appendix A equivalent) and a runnable full-text screening helper.
+  - The canonical inclusion/exclusion prompt template and a runnable full-text screening helper.
 - `extraction_pipeline/`
-  - Script used to prefill the review/extraction table from intermediate CSVs generated during screening.
+  - Script used to prefill the review/extraction table.

 ## Public database (GitHub Pages)

 This repository also hosts a lightweight, reviewer-facing database website (GitHub Pages) under `docs/`.

 - The website is a searchable/filterable table built from the final curated extraction files (study-level variables, methods/workflows, data used for MZ, validation codes, and screening metadata).
 - The site does not include PDFs/full text.
-To reduce copyright risk, long text fields are truncated in-table with a "Show more" expansion.
+To reduce copyright risk, long text fields are truncated in-table with a "Show more" expansion - Also, from the abstract we show only 300 first characters.

 ### Suggested acknowledgement